rbong/pitools/README.md

 below.

 # ssh
-catchstream and catchvid merely capture the url of rtmp streams and embedded videos.
+catchstream and catchvid merely capture the url of streams and embedded videos.
 It is possible to do most of the extra computation on your main computer.
 To send them remotely to your raspberry pi, you must configure an ssh server.
 It is required that you use an rsa key so that you can execute commands